psevestre/openid-fapi/Financial_API_WD_CIBA.md

 1. shall not support CIBA push mode;
 1. shall support CIBA poll mode;
 1. may support CIBA ping mode;
-1. shall require Backchannel Authentication Endpoint requests to be signed as described in [CIBA] 7.1.1.
+1. may require Backchannel Authentication Endpoint requests to be signed as described in [CIBA] 7.1.1.

 **NOTE:** The binding message is required to protect the user by binding the session on the consumption device with the session on the authentication device.
 An example use case is when a user is paying at POS terminal.
 The user will enter their user identifier to start the [CIBA] flow, the terminal will then display a code, the user will receive a notification on their phone (the authentication device) to ask them to authenticate and authorize the transaction, as part of the authorization process the user will be shown a code and will be asked to check that it is the same as the one shown on the terminal.